shfischer/WKLIFE-FAQ/README.md

 <summary>

-#### Why does the advice go down even if the index is going up?
+#### Why does the catch advice go down even if the biomass index is going up?

 </summary>

-The previous 2 over 3 rule calculated catch advice based on the trend from a bio-mass index.
+The previous 2 over 3 rule calculated catch advice based on the trend from a biomass index.
 In addition to this, the rfb rule also considers (1) the exploitation of the stock based on catch-length data and (2) includes a biomass safeguard that reduces the catch advice if the biomass index falls below a trigger value.
 The catch advice calculated with the rfb rule is a result of all these considerations combined.
 Furthermore, the trend in the biomass index is calculated by using data from the most recent five years, i.e. an increase in the index in a single year does not necessarily result in a positive biomass trend.

 *Question source: WGDEEP for WKLIFE XII 2023*